graemes-notebook/graemes-notebook.github.io/_posts/2023-06-12-Reposts-Reddit-4-The-Culture-IV.md

 Even without that, the fact she can still gland drugs gives her a significant advantage -- we have a number of examples of glanded chemicals that significantly improve reaction time and deaden pain, even if there are no specific "berserker"-type options.

-However, it's not her physical abilities which stop her being an effective combatant, it's her temperment.
+However, it's not her physical abilities which stop her being an effective combatant, it's her temperament.
 Diziet is not natural fighter, and she knows it.
 Every time she's in immediate physical danger, her first reaction is to call on her drone for support.
 When we see her in her element as an SC operative, she's at a social engagement, employing her charm and social skill to serve the Culture's interests.

 In short, she's a manipulator, not a soldier, and fighting is what the drone is for.